MrKai77/Export-unsigned-ipa-files/README.md

 # Making a unsigned ipa file from Xcode

 ### 1. Listing Schemes of a Project
->Before you start the archive process, I reccomend finding the scheme of your project.
+>Before you start the archive process, I reccomend finding the scheme of your project that you want to convert to a ipa.

 #### Xcodeproj File
 * Open Terminal and write: `xcodebuild -list -project ` and drag the xcodeproj file into the terminal and press `enter` to execute the command.